z-x-yang/CFBI/README.md

 # CFBI: Collaborative Video Object Segmentation by Foreground-Background Integration
 The official implementation of Collaborative Video Object Segmentation by Foreground-Background Integration (ECCV 2020, Spotlight). [[paper](https://arxiv.org/abs/2003.08333)] [[demo (YouTube)](https://www.youtube.com/watch?v=xdHi68UFt50)][[demo (Bilibili)](https://www.bilibili.com/video/av456456973/)]
+Our journal extension, CFBI+, is availabel now.
+CFBI+ is more powerful and efficient than CFBI. [[paper](http://arxiv.org/abs/2010.06349)]

-CFBI works fine on both [PaddlePaddle](https://www.paddlepaddle.org.cn/) and PyTorch.
-Based on some necessary considerations, we only release the inference code of CFBI here.
+CFBI and CFBI+ work fine on both [PaddlePaddle](https://www.paddlepaddle.org.cn/) and PyTorch.
+Based on some necessary considerations, we only release the inference here.

 **If you want to get the training code of CFBI, please contact us by email: <zongxin.yang@student.uts.edu.au>.
 And please inform us of your institution and the purpose of using CFBI in the email.